-In 2002, the Company entered into a subcontract agreement, which was subsequently amended, to manufacture DNA vaccines against HIV, Ebola, West Nile Virus and severe acute respiratory syndrome, or SARS, for the Dale and Betty Bumpers Vaccine Research Center, or VRC, of the National Institutes of Health, or NIH.
-In 2003, the Company entered into a separate subcontract agreement to manufacture bulk DNA vaccines for the VRC.
-The 2003 subcontract agreement expires in July 2006.
-Under Federal Acquisition Regulations, or FARs, the government has the right to terminate these agreements for convenience.
-These subcontracts are issued and managed on behalf of the VRC by SAIC-Frederick, Inc. under the umbrella of a federally funded contract with the NIH.
-The Company recognized revenues under these agreements of \$3.8 million and \$1.1 million for the three months ended March 31, 2006 and 2005, respectively.
+In 2003, the Company entered into a subcontract agreement with the Dale and Betty Bumpers Vaccine Research Center, or VRC, of the National Institutes of Health, or NIH, to manufacture bulk DNA vaccines for the VRC.
+The subcontract agreement is issued and managed on behalf of the VRC by SAIC-Frederick, Inc. under the umbrella of a federally funded contract with the NIH.
+The Company recognized revenue under this subcontract agreement of \$3.8 million for the three months ended March 31, 2006.
+No revenue was recognized under this agreement for the three months ended March 31, 2007.